Hailey Baldwin Reveals How Attractive Fiance Justin Bieber Is In Rare Comment On Instagram

 Hailey Baldwin and Justin Bieber have been engaged for almost a month now and while Baldwin did confirm the couple’s engagement via her Twitter, her confirmation post wasn’t as romantic as the one her fiancé wrote on his Instagram and she rarely ever posts anything of the romantic nature of her and Bieber.
 However, in a recent, rare comment on Instagram, the model couldn’t help but gush over how attractive she thinks her fiancé really is.

-On Sunday, Cosmopolitan reported that a comment left by Baldwin, 21, on a photo of Bieber, 24, sitting beside his friend and pastor, Nathan Finochio, at a Hillsong Church gathering at Barclays Center in Brooklyn on Thursday night, was discovered and uploaded by the popular Instagram celebrity page, comments by celebs.
+On Sunday, Cosmopolitan reported that a comment left by Baldwin, 21, on a photo of Bieber, 24, sitting beside his friend and pastor Nathan Finochio at a Hillsong Church gathering at Barclays Center in Brooklyn on Thursday night, was discovered and uploaded by the popular Instagram celebrity page, comments by celebs.

-It is not clear if Baldwin for some reason opted to sit behind her man rather than beside him.
+It is not clear if Baldwin, for some reason, opted to sit behind her man rather than beside him.
 What is clear though is that Baldwin did catch the photo and couldn’t help but leave a cute comment about how “fine” she thinks her soon-to-be-husband is.

 “Idk who the boy on the right is but he looks FINE from the back,” she wrote followed by the heart eyes emoji.

-According to a recent report by The Blast, it appears the Hillsong Church event at Barclays Center brought out quite the crowd as the gathering was not just all about worshiping that night, but a concert was being held as well as the church had its annual Hillsong Conference, which was taking place in other locations across the country as well.
+According to a recent report by The Blast, it appears the Hillsong Church event at Barclays Center brought out quite the crowd as the gathering was not just all about worshiping that night, but a concert was being held as well as the church had its annual Hillsong Conference, which took place in other locations across the country as well.

 To further prove just how serious they are about their faith, Bieber and Baldwin decided to skip the Beyoncé and Jay-Z concert that happened to be taking place on the same night as well.